Connect a domain

 In Cloudflare, I'll go to my project and click on DNS:

-Here is what an example configuration for adding a CNAME record will look like:
+Here is what an example configuration for adding a subdomain CNAME record will look like:

 - Type: CNAME